Prisons in Switzerland

+Statistics

 In 2008, Swiss prisons housed 5,780 detainees (77 detainees per 100,000 inhabitants), of which 5.8% were female, 1.2% minors and 69.7% non-Swiss nationals.
 Half of all detainees were serving prison sentences, a quarter were in pre-trial detention, six percent were detained for expulsion and extradition and three percent were reported as being in "protective custody and custody for other reasons".
 Additionally, in 2006, 5,333 persons served a prison sentence in the form of community work orders, and 114 served their sentence in the form of electronic monitoring house arrest.

 in 2017, Prisoners that were locked up added up to about 6,900, while its maximum capacity is at about 7,500.
 The prison rate for Switzerland as of 2017 is up to 81 per 100,000.
 These numbers seemed to have slightly increased since 2008.

 According to a 2006 U.S. government report, Swiss prison conditions generally meet international standards, but prison overcrowding is a problem, particularly in the cantons of Geneva, Zürich and Bern.
 The report cites a 2005 Swiss government report stating that one-third of the country's detention centers were at or above their designated capacity, and nine were overcrowded by 20 percent or more.
 Overcrowding to 200% of capacity caused a mutiny at Geneva's Champ-Dollon prison in 2006.

+Coordination across cantons

 Since the 1950s, correctional policy, prison construction, and operation is coordinated in organizations set up through regional agreements between several cantons (Strafvollzugskonkordate).
 As of 2009, these are: